mrazomej/phd/docs/src/chapter_03/section_08_channel_capacity.md

 derived [@Tkacik2008a].
 But given the high cell-to-cell variability that our model predicts, the so-called small noise approximation conditions are not satisfied.
-We, therefore, appeal to a numerical solution known as the Blahut-Arimoto algorithm [@Blahut1972] (See for further details).
-(A) shows zero-parameter fit predictions of the channel capacity as a function of the number of repressors for different repressor-DNA affinities (solid lines).
+We, therefore, appeal to a numerical solution known as the Blahut-Arimoto algorithm [@Blahut1972] (see [Sec.
+5.7](#sec:ch5_sec08) for further details). [@Fig:ch3_fig05](A) shows zero-parameter fit predictions of the channel capacity as a function of the number of repressors for different repressor-DNA affinities (solid lines).
 These predictions are contrasted with experimental determinations of the channel capacity as inferred from single-cell fluorescence intensity distributions taken over 12 different inducer concentrations.
-Briefly, we can approximate the input-output distribution $P(p \mid c)$ from single-cell fluorescence measurements.
+Briefly, we can approximate the input-output distribution $P(p
+\mid c)$ from single-cell fluorescence measurements.
 Once these conditional distributions are fixed, the task of finding the input distribution at channel capacity becomes a computational optimization routine that can be undertaken using conjugate gradient or similar algorithms.
-For the particular case of the channel capacity on a system with a discrete number of inputs and outputs, the Blahut-Arimoto algorithm is built to guarantee the convergence towards the optimal input distribution (See [Sec.
+For the particular case of the channel capacity on a system with a discrete number of inputs and outputs, the Blahut-Arimoto algorithm is built to guarantee the convergence towards the optimal input distribution (see [Sec.
+5.7](#sec:ch5_sec08) for further details).
-5.7](#sec:ch5_sec07) for further details). [@Fig:ch3_fig05](B) shows example input-output functions for different values of the channel capacity.
+[@Fig:ch3_fig05](B) shows example input-output functions for different values of the channel capacity.
 This illustrates that having access to no information (zero channel capacity) is a consequence of having overlapping input-output functions (lower panel).
 On the other hand, the more separated the input-output distributions are (upper panel) the higher the channel capacity can be.

 All theoretical predictions in [@Fig:ch3_fig05](A) are systematically above the experimental data.
 Although our theoretical predictions in [@Fig:ch3_fig05](A)